ashishsharma2k01/mylocker-Project/readme.md

 ## How It Works

-1. Users create an account and log in.
+1. Users create an account through the registration page.
-2. Credentials are sent to the backend through REST APIs.
+2. Credentials are sent to the backend using REST APIs.
 3. User information is stored in MongoDB Atlas.
+4. Users can log in using their registered credentials.
-4. After successful authentication, users access the dashboard.
+5. After authentication, users are redirected to the dashboard.
-5. Users can manage their stored records through the application interface.
+6. Users can manage their stored records through the application interface.

 ## API Endpoints